 What we don’t: Heavier, pricier, and less packable and proven than the Distance Carbon Z above.

-Black Diamond’s Distance Carbon Z above is our favorite ultralight collapsible design, but Leki offers an intriguing alternative in their Ultratrail FX.One.
-In sum, these poles are purpose-built for covering ground quickly: They clock in at a scant 12.5 ounces per pair (in the 110cm length), fold down to just 13.8 inches for stashing in or on a pack, and come with thoughtful features like a wraparound mesh wrist strap (which smoothly clicks in and out of the pole) and Leki’s sleek trail running basket and tip.
+Black Diamond’s Distance Carbon Z is our favorite ultralight collapsible design, but Leki offers an intriguing alternative in their Ultratrail FX.One.
+These poles are purpose-built for covering ground quickly: They clock in at a scant 12.5 ounces per pair (in the 110cm length), fold down to just 13.8 inches for stashing in or on a pack, and come with thoughtful features like a wraparound mesh wrist strap (which smoothly clicks in and out of the pole) and Leki’s sleek trail running basket and tip.
 Leki also beefed up the upper portion of the poles with 16-millimeter carbon fiber (the rest of the shaft is 14mm) for added assurance over the long term.
 Added up, the Ultratrail FX.One is one of the most specialized options here and a great match for trail runners and speed-focused mountain athletes.

-In parsing out the differences between the Ultratrail FX.One and aforementioned Distance Carbon Z, the Leki is heavier by 3.2 ounces per pair (comparing the 110cm lengths), a little larger when folded down (13.8 in. vs. 13 in. for the Distance), and costs $30 more (it’s the priciest design on our list).
+The Leki Ultratrail FX.One is heavier by 3.2 ounces per pair (comparing the 110cm lengths) than the Distance Carbon Z, and a little larger when folded down (13.8 in. vs. 13 in.).
+The Leki set also costs $30 more, making them the priciest design on our list.
 That said, trail runners in particular will find the weight and price penalties worth it for the Ultratrail’s unique strap system, which goes a long way toward reducing grip fatigue throughout a long race (and ensures that you never drop your poles).
 In the end, we prefer the Distance Carbon Z for technical mountain running when we need our hands from time to time but will opt for the Ultratrail in race settings.
-Of note: The Ultratrail FX.One is also available in a Superlite version for $20 more, which has a thinner carbon shaft that tapers from 14 to 12 millimeters, checks in at a scant 9.3 ounces per pair (in the 110cm size), and packs down to 13 inches.
+Of note: Leki's Black Series has also performed well over the last few seasons.
+These are slightly heavier (1 lb., .8 oz. for the pair), but are arguably more versatile than the Ultratrail FX.One, with secure locking mechanisms and a slightly more rugged build that can take a beating on the trail.

 See the Leki Ultratrail FX.One